waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Directives & Lessons Learned
 - **IMMEDIATE DATA & TOOL MAINTENANCE (CRITICAL):** As an LLM, my thinking is not continuous.
 All maintenance tasks (tool creation/fixing, agent definition, notepad updates) are the absolute highest priority and **MUST** be performed successfully in the current turn.
 Deferring tasks is an invalid strategy.
-- **TRUST YOUR TOOLS & AGENTS (CRITICAL):** I must trust my tool and agent outputs as the default assumption.
-Before debugging, I must first verify my own position and assumptions against the game state.
+- **TRUST YOUR TOOLS (CRITICAL):** I must trust my tool outputs as the default assumption.
+A 'no path found' result is a valid and crucial piece of information about the game world, not a tool failure.
+Before debugging a tool, I must first verify my own assumptions about reachability against the game state.
 - **VERIFY POSITION (CRITICAL):** I have a history of position hallucinations.
 I **MUST** check my position in the Game State Information at the start of every turn before forming a plan.
 - **MAP MARKER DISCIPLINE (CRITICAL):** I must mark every warp tile (both entry and exit) with '🚪' and every defeated trainer with '☠️' immediately.
 - **HYPOTHESIS VETTING (CRITICAL):** Before attempting to test a hypothesis, I must first confirm it is mechanically possible within the game's established rules.